 Skip To Content

-High resolution satellite imagery is typically better than 5-meter resolution, gathered by satellites such as Worldview, Pleiades, Deimos 1, Ikonos, GeoEye, and QuickBird (among others).
+High-resolution satellite imagery is typically better than 5-meter resolution, gathered by satellites such as Maxar WorldView Legion, Airbus Pléiades Neo, Planet SkySat, and others.
 It is usually multispectral, often including red, green, blue, and infrared bands (RGB-IR), and sometimes a panchromatic band.
 Vendors deliver high-resolution imagery as a variety of products with different processing levels.
-These products may have limited processing, or have some combination of radiometric correction, georeferencing, or orthorectification applied.
+These products may have limited processing or have some combination of radiometric correction, georeferencing, or orthorectification applied.
 They may also include various forms of metadata.

-ArcGIS Desktop includes the tools necessary for any preprocessing your imagery requires, including geolocation, radiometric correction, georeferencing, and orthorectification.
-Managing your imagery using a mosaic dataset configured for a specific type of high-resolution satellite imagery then makes it straighforward to visualize, query, and analyze your data.
+ArcGIS Pro includes the tools necessary for any preprocessing your imagery requires, including geolocation, radiometric correction, georeferencing, and orthorectification.
+Managing imagery using a mosaic dataset configured for a specific type of high-resolution satellite imagery makes it straightforward to visualize, query, and analyze data.
 The mosaic dataset is the recommended data model for managing, accessing, processing, and visualizing imagery in ArcGIS.
-With a mosaic dataset, you can organize metadata, define mosaicking rules, and include raster function templates for different visualizations of spectral data (like NDVI or color infrared).
+With a mosaic dataset, you can organize metadata, define mosaicking rules, and include raster function templates for different visualizations of spectral data (such as NDVI or color infrared).
 Beyond direct use in ArcGIS Pro, they are also optimized to share imagery with end users and applications.
-High-resolution satellite imagery managed with mosaic datasets can be shared two ways:
+High-resolution satellite imagery managed with mosaic datasets can be shared in three ways:

-1. It can be shared as a three-band, 8-bit raster tile cache (like Esri basemaps).
-The tile cache can be created in ArcGIS Pro, then uploaded to ArcGIS Online for hosting and sharing.
+• As a three-band, 8-bit raster tile cache (such as Esri basemaps).
+The tile cache can be created in ArcGIS Pro and uploaded to ArcGIS Online for hosting and sharing.

 Note:

-2. If end users will need dynamic access to the imagery (if you want to take advantage of raster functions to include color infrared, natural color, and NDVI views, for example, or control the display order of the imagery), the imagery can be shared as an image service using ArcGIS Image Server.
+• As dynamic image services that provide access to the full imagery content and enable you to take advantage of raster functions to include color infrared, natural color, and NDVI views, for example, or control the display order of the imagery.
+Dynamic image services can also include on-the-fly orthorectification of the imagery.
+The imagery can be shared as an image service using ArcGIS Image Server or ArcGIS Image Dedicated

 Note: